-All housing must provide access to flexible support services designed to help the individual stay housed and live a more productive life in the community.
+If units are designated as housing for persons with disabilities the project must provide access to flexible support services designed to help the individual stay housed and live a more productive life in the community.
 However, services must not be mandated or a condition of housing the individual.

-A "person with disabilities" is a person who has a physical, mental or emotional impairment that is expected to be of long-continued and indefinite duration; substantially impedes his or her ability to live independently; and is of such a nature that such disability could be improved by more suitable housing.
+A "person with disabilities" is defines as a person who has a physical, mental or emotional impairment that is expected to be of long-continued and indefinite duration; substantially impedes his or her ability to live independently; and is of such a nature that such disability could be improved by more suitable housing.